Tulipa kaufmanniana: Description

 The tulip has a short stem, 20–25 cm long, making it a dwarf tulip.

 It has lance shaped leaves which may be plain green, or blue-green.
 They also often have purple markings on their leaves.

-It is one of the earliest tulips to bloom, between February to April.
+It is one of the earliest tulips to bloom, between February and April.

-The funnel-shaped flower, has six pointy petals that open out like a star similar to water lilies do, hence the common name.
+The funnel-shaped flower, has six pointy petals that open out like a star similar to water lilies, hence the common name.
 They open very wide on sunny days.

 They usually have outermost petals with a different colour than interior petals.
 The long upright petals often have a flushed orange-red, red or purple flush on the back of the petal.
-Inside the petal, there maybe a butter-yellow, or yellow blotch and sometimes with further red markings.
+Inside the petal, there may be a butter-yellow, or yellow blotch and sometimes with further red markings.
 There are also red, orange, pink and clear yellow forms too.

 After it has flowered it will form seeds.

 Taxonomy

 It is commonly known as the 'Water-lily Tulip'. because the petals of the flower open out like a star or waterlily.

-The Latin specific epithet kaufmanniana refers to Konstantin von Kaufman (1818-1882) who was the first Governor-General of Russian Turkestan where the tulip was found.
+The Latin specific epithet kaufmanniana refers to Konstantin von Kaufman (1818–1882) who was the first Governor-General of Russian Turkestan where the tulip was found.

 It was first found in Turkestan, and then published and described by Eduard August von Regel in his botanical magazine 'Gartenflora' Vol.26 on page 194 in 1877.
 It was also published by Regel in Act.
 Hort.
 Petrop.
 Vol.5. on page 265 in 1877.